ziotom78/raytracing_course/tomasi-ray-tracing-05a.md

 # The Geometric Problem

--   Placement of objects in space?
+-   How do we place objects in space?
 -   Where is the observer, and what are they looking at?
--   Surface of the objects?
+-   How do we describe the surface of the objects?

 # Positions and Transformations

 -   The geometric description of an object in space usually makes use of transformations.

--   These transformations are necessary to place the objects that make up the scene so that their position, orientation, and size are as desired.
+-   These transformations are necessary to achieve the desired position, orientation, and size.

 -   The position of the camera is also specified through transformations that identify its position (where is the observer?) and orientation (in which direction are they looking?).